garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ Called "The Treachery of Images" by René Magritte, a Belgian surrealist, about 10 years after the Georgia O'Keefe painting

-^ But you're not here hear about art history..
+^ But you're not here to hear about art history..

 ---